What You Need to Know About Utah Auto Insurance Requirements

-Learn more about minimum car insurance requirements in Utah, including coverage options, average costs, and legal aspects of car insurance.
+Learn more about Utah auto insurance requirements, including coverage options, average costs, and legal aspects of car insurance.

 Utah Car Insurance Requirements

 Like most states, Utah requires drivers to carry vehicle insurance.
-There are some minimum coverage requirements, along with some options that could increase your amount of coverage.
+There are some minimum insurance requirements, along with some options that could increase your amount of coverage.

 The type of insurance you have—along with insurance and personal injury laws—can affect how a claim for personal injury, property damage, or wrongful death will be handled if you’re involved in a car accident in Salt Lake City or elsewhere in Utah.

-Without the required car insurance, you could face fines or liability in the event you’re involved in an accident.
-If you’re a new driver in Utah, make sure you understand the Utah car insurance requirements before you hit the road.
+Without the required car insurance, you could face fines or liability if you’re involved in an accident.
+If you’re a new driver in Utah, understand the Utah car insurance requirements before you hit the road.

-What Are the Minimum Car Insurance Requirements in Utah?
+What Are the Minimum Requirements for Car Insurance in Utah?

 Passenger cars and trucks in Utah must be insured with a minimum coverage of: